widgetbakery/cupertino_rrect/README.md

 Rounded rectangle with smoother transition between straight and curved parts used in macOS and iOS.

-Here is a cupertino rounded rectangle (squircle) in blue color overlayed on top of a regular rounded rectangle with the same corner radius (100) in red:
+Below is a cupertino rounded rectangle (squircle) in blue color overlayed on top of a regular rounded rectangle with the same corner radius (100) in red:

 <img src="https://github.com/widgetforge/cupertino_rrect/assets/96958/65246aa4-3633-4eff-9e02-411a1d617e19" width="200">

+Path algorithm is based on [this article](https://www.paintcodeapp.com/news/code-for-ios-7-rounded-rectangles).

 ## Usage